Category: Programming

 On reflection, I seemed to remember that despite it being fragile as far as staying connected, the websocket implementation was rock-solid (when it was connected).
 I went back to that version (thank heavens for git!) and relaunched…yeah, it’s fine.
 It’s fine in the background.
 All right, how can I make this work?

 Thinking about it for a while, I also remembered that there was a ping parameter in the connect message from Azuracast, which gave the maximum interval between messages (I’ve found in practice that this is what it means; the messages usually arrive every 15 seconds or so with a ping of 25).
-Since I’d already written the timer code once for force reboots of the SSE code, it seemed reasonable to leverage it like this:
+Since I’d already written the timer code once to force reboots of the SSE code, it seemed reasonable to leverage it like this:

 • When the server connects, we get the initial ping value when we process the first message successfully.